Claw Lens

 Claw Lens — Zero-config local observability dashboard for OpenClaw AI agents.
 Best for Developers building OpenClaw AI agents who need local debugging and cost tracking, AI agent operations teams wanting private, on-premises observability, Security-conscious teams auditing agent behavior for credential leaks and prompt injection.
 Free to use.

-What independent users actually report about Claw Lens
+What people actually say about Claw Lens — is it worth it?

 We ran a structured research pass across product reviews, community discussions, and post-purchase forum threads to surface the patterns vendors won't publish themselves.
 Below: the recurring strengths, the hidden costs people mention most, and the cohort that consistently regrets adopting this tool.